 If you’re ready to take even one small step towards honouring your needs and nurturing your spirit, try one of these practices this week.
 Notice how honouring your needs, even in small ways, can create more space for joy and connection for both yourself and others.

-Listen to Marianna’s conversation with Belle on the Step Into Me podcast for more insights and her full story.
+Listen to Marianna’s conversation with Belle on the Step Into Me podcast.